 • 1 tsp Kosher salt

 Heat oven to 425.
-On a parchment lined sheet pan, place carrots and unpeeled garlic.
+On a parchment lined sheet pan, place carrots, onion and unpeeled garlic.
 Toss in 3 tablespoons olive oil and a sprinkle of salt.
-Wrap garlic cloves in foil and leave on sheet pan with carrots.
-Roast carrots and garlic for about 20-25 minutes until carrots are tender.
+Wrap garlic cloves in foil and leave on sheet pan with carrots and onion.
+Roast all three ingredients for about 20-25 minutes until carrots are tender and onion is tender and lightly charred.
 Set aside to cool.
 When cool enough to handle, squeeze garlic cloves from skins directly into food processor.
 To your food processor, add nuts, roasted carrots and remaining olive oil and pulse to a coarse paste.
 Add lemon zest, lemon juice, paprika, Aleppos pepper, sherry vinegar and salt and pulse again.
 Romesco is thicker than a pesto or pistou, however if you want it to be a bit smoother, you can add small amounts of water or a little more olive oil and continue to pulse until you’ve achieved desired consistency.

 Romesco is great on toasted artisan bread, as a dip for crudite, spread on grilled chicken or fish.
 It’s particularly good as an addition to soups, sauces or stews, AND finally, try it on a burger or sandwich.
 O.M.G.